(1994) says: "Exposure was well integrated into the Roman economy, for

 Spence, C.H.
 1910 An Autobiography

-"Anonymous" has for decades defended the Bible as accurate in science and advanced in ethics, on this website:
+"Anonymous" has for decades defended the Bible as accurate in science and superior in ethics, on this website: